Use a Broker to Grow Your Business

 How Much Does it Cost?

 Nothing!
 Yep–you read that right.
 Working with Factor Finders is completely free.
 Seriously–there’s no catch.
-We get paid by our funders for the leads we refer to them and a commission for any lead that converts into a factoring client.
+We get paid by our funders for the leads we refer to them and a commission for any lead that successfully converts into a factoring client.

 Why Should You Work with a Broker?